difflab-ucalgary/Meps-Optimizer/README.md

 Annealing Parameters section.
 However, it has to be noted that a large number of runs can have an impact on the time required to generate the result, which can in turn put a heavy load on the browser making the page unresponsive.
-On a standard laptop computer without dedicated high-end graphics hardware, we successfully tested cooling factors in range [0.15 - 0.50] which resulted in ~50,000 iterations.
+On a standard laptop computer without dedicated high-end graphics hardware, we successfully tested cooling factors in range [0.15 - 0.50] which resulted in upto ~50,000 iterations.
 A larger number of iterations can be possible on more computationally powerful machines.
-Wwe recommend to choose the cooling factor wisely based on the required application.
+We recommend to choose the cooling factor wisely based on the required application.

 ## Sample Walkthrough
 For creating an optimized sensor, the following steps need to followed: